LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes07.png)</kbd>

-    This code suggestion shows how the Apache Commons Text library can be used instead of the ResponseUtils.encodeDataString() method
+    The code suggestion shows how the Apache Commons Text library can be used instead of the ResponseUtils.encodeDataString() method

 6. Take a look at the recommended changes.
 The returned solution consists of two parts: